-J&J Snack Foods Corp Common Stock Fund: This fund represents employer securities valued at the closing price reported on the active market on which the individual securities are traded.
+J&J Snack Foods Corp Common Stock Fund: This fund represents employer securities valued at the closing price reported on NASDAQ.
 A small portion of the fund is invested in short-term money market instruments.
 The money market portion of the fund provides liquidity, which enables the Plan participants to transfer money daily among all investment choices.
 The common stock is classified as a Level 1 investment.